dy/any-hooks/readme.md

 ### Hooks provider for libraries / packages

-**any-hooks** can be a good choice for hooks libraries - it makes hooks available for any frameworks, not only limited to react.
+**any-hooks** can be a better choice than react for hooks libraries - it extends hooks support to all frameworks.

 ```js
 // super-hooks